1938 Polish ultimatum to Lithuania: Aftermath

-The railroad, torn apart for several kilometers at the border, was repaired.
+The railway, torn apart for several kilometers at the border, was repaired.
 A customs post was established in Vievis, and consulates were opened in Klaipėda and Vilnius.
 Lithuania closed the League for the Liberation of Vilnius and the Vilnius Foundation; the latter organization had given financial support to Lithuanian activities in the Vilnius Region.
 Nevertheless, Lithuania continued to claim Vilnius as its de jure capital.
 In May 1938 a new constitution was adopted, which echoed the previous constitution's statement that Vilnius was the permanent capital of Lithuania and that Kaunas was merely a temporary capital.
 Poland continued to suppress Lithuanian organisations in Vilnius.

 A thaw in Polish–Lithuanian relations began in spring 1939.
 After the German–Czech and German–Lithuanian crises, Poland made more active efforts to ensure Lithuania's assistance, or at least neutrality, in the event of a war with Nazi Germany.
 Lithuanian General Stasys Raštikis and Polish Foreign Minister Józef Beck made high-profile visits to each other's countries, and Poland improved the conditions of Lithuanians in the Vilnius Region.
 However, Lithuania did not believe that Poland and its western allies were strong enough to resist Germany and the Soviet Union.
 When Germany invaded Poland in September 1939, Lithuania maintained a policy of strict neutrality, refusing repeated German offers for a joint attack on Poland to capture Vilnius.
 Instead, Lithuania interned about 15,000 Polish soldiers and accepted about 35,000 Polish civilian refugees.
 The Soviet Union returned Vilnius to Lithuania after the Soviet invasion of Eastern Poland in September 1939.
 Neither country was aware at the time of the secret protocols of the Molotov–Ribbentrop Pact, signed in August 1939, in which Germany and the Soviet Union agreed to divide the region into their spheres of influence.
 In June 1940, the Soviet Union occupied and annexed Lithuania in accordance with the Molotov–Ribbentrop Pact.
 A year later Russia was attacked by Nazi Germany leading to the Nazi occupation of Lithuania.

 Poland and Czechoslovakia

 Poland made a similar move against Czechoslovakia in Prague on September 30, 1938.
-In this instance, Poland took advantage of the Sudeten Crisis to demand a portion of Zaolzie.
+In this instance, Poland took advantage of the Sudeten Crisis to demand a portion of Trans-Olza.
 On both occasions, Poland used international crisis to address long-standing border disputes.